Guria/saga/README.md

 Backend for [Vega](https://github.com/vegapublish/vega)

-# About the name

-Saga is an abbreviation of Sagittarus A\* which is the radio source likely to be the supermassive black hole at the center of the milky way galaxy ♐

 # Getting started

 ## Prerequisites

 - MongoDB v3.x or newer
 - Node.js v8.x or newer
 - npm v6.x or newer

 To setup a new instance of `saga`, start by cloning this repo with:

 ```
 git clone https://github.com/VegaPublish/saga.git
 ```

 ## Configure oauth for root user claiming

 As a part of the initial setup, a root user needs to be added to the system.
 In order to claim the root user, a oauth config file must be created in `./config/oauth.json` (take a look at `./config/oauth.fallback.json` for an example.

 ## First setup

 Once oauth is configured you can proceed with first time setup.
 Before you continue, make sure the server is running in the background with `npm run start`.
 `npm run setup`.
 This will guide you through the process of claiming a root user and setting up the default venue.

 ## Adding a new journal or conference (a.k.a. _venue_)

 After first setup, you can create new venues by running `npm run create-venue`.
 This will guide you through the necessary steps.

 ## Running the server

 `npm run start`

 # Config options

 ### List of possible environment variables:

 - `SAGA_HTTP_PORT`: The port to run the backend on (default `4000`)